arontaupe/aron.petau.net/_pages/portfolio.md

 cad:
   - image_path: assets/images/render_bike_holder.png
     title: "Computer aided Design"
-    excerpt: "Follow along for my exploration of sketching and parametric design in Fusion360 and related projects"
+    excerpt: "Follow along here for my exploration of sketching and parametric design in Fusion360 and related projects.
+I demonstrate some things that alrerady made it into the real world and some that still di not."
     url: "/cad/"
     btn_label: "More"
     btn_class: "btn--primary"